 The first time I heard about the Hornbill Festival was way back in 2013 and it has been on my bucket list ever since then.
 So last year without trying to convince anyone to come along with me, I decided to be part of the festival all by myself.
 And to those of you, who have been dying to pull off a solo-trip, this is your one chance to get it right the first time itself.
 You ask why?
 How?
 That’s because North-Eastern states in India are the safest for both men and women.

 Now coming back to the Hornbill Festival!
 Last year was my first time at the festival.
 Named after a bird, Hornbill has a very special significance in Nagaland.
 It is a symbol of ‘Respect’ and ‘Folklore’ among the Nagas.
 This week-long fair usually starts from December, 1st and goes on till the 10th day.
 The dates for the festival, therefore, are December, 1st – 10th every year.

 Hornbill was in its eighteenth edition when I visited and if you read newspapers, you would know that all major newspapers cover this festival in great detail.
 Therefore, the last few years have seen the popularity of the Hornbill festival skyrocket.

 What to expect at the Hornbill Festival?

 A lot of people ask me this question.
 And sometimes, this very simple question is the most difficult to answer because there is so much going on at the festival.
 A line or two would not do justice to this grand celebration.
-You have to be there to believe it.
+You have to see it to believe it.

 To put very simply; imagine hopping from the home of one tribe to the next.
-Imagine seeing a war dance followed by a harvest dance.
+Imagine seeing all it on a much grander and extravagant scale.
 All of it while holding on to your bamboo mugs, sipping the rice beer that’s just come out of these homes?